Anshuman5/metadynamics/README.md

 geometry files for alanine dipeptide.

 ## remdesivir_files:
 contains the scripts and data used to generate fig4, fig.5 and fig.6  in the manuscript.
-Also contains dftb and plumed input files used in performing metadynamics caculations.
+Also contains GPU-dftb and plumed input files used in performing metadynamics caculations.

 ## dockerfile: